 Explanation of the Traffic Summons

-You’re driving along, going with the flow of traffic and listening to your music when all of a sudden it happens – multi colored lights flood your car.
+You’re driving along, going with the flow of traffic, and listening to your music when all of a sudden, it happens—multi-colored lights flood your car.
 A siren wails.
 You are being pulled over.
 The rest of the experience is like a blur.
-All you remember is “license and registration…do you know why I stopped you…do you know what the speed limit is…do you know how fast you were going…” The cop leaves and comes back a short time later.
-He returns to you your license and a summons.
+All you remember is “license and registration… do you know why I stopped you… do you know what the speed limit is… do you know how fast you were going…” The cop leaves and comes back a short time later.
+He returns you your license and a summons.
 You faintly recall what he said.
 Something about a “return date” and that you could enter a “plea.”
-You are left with a piece of paper (or two, or three) and when you finally sit down to read it it’s so confusing it may as well be written in a foreign language.
+You are left with a piece of paper (or two or three), and when you finally sit down to read it, it’s so confusing it may as well be written in a foreign language.

-Also note that a computer generated ticket can be written in the City of New York, Rochester, or Buffalo, and that a hand written ticket can be written outside of those places.
-Other then slight differences in language between the tickets as it pertains to the method for mailing the ticket in with a plea, the content of these 2 tickets are identical.
+Also note that a computer-generated ticket can be written in the City of New York, Rochester, or Buffalo and that a handwritten ticket can be written outside of those places.
+Other than slight differences in language between the tickets as it pertains to the method for mailing the ticket in with a plea, the content of these 2 tickets are identical.

 These are the ONLY TWO TICKETS NY State Police Agencies use for vehicle and traffic violations.
 IF YOU WERE GIVEN A TICKET THAT DOES NOT LOOK LIKE EITHER OF THESE TICKETS, IT IS NOT A TRAFFIC TICKET!
-Nonetheless, our office can still help you, and it would be best if you faxed both the front and back of the ticket to us at 914-777-2999 for further assistance and a free phone consultation. .Parts of a NY traffic ticket
+Nonetheless, our office can still help you, and it would be best if you faxed both the front and back of the ticket to us at (914) 777-2990 for further assistance and a free phone consultation.

 Under the upper row of boxes is the section of the law that was alleged to have been broken.
-In this example it’s “1180D.”
+In this example, it’s “1180D.”
 To the right of that row is a check box for either a traffic infraction (“Tr.
-Inf”), or a traffic misdemeanor (“Misd”), or a felony.
-Also along that row are boxes for, if a speeding charge, the rate of sped alleged and the speed limit on the roadway.
-Below that is an area where the arresting officer can write in descriptive notes as well as complete information about a truck if the vehicle stopped was a commercial vehicle.
+Inf”), a traffic misdemeanor (“Misd”), or a felony.
+Also along that row are boxes for a speeding charge, the alleged speeding rate, and the speed limit on the roadway.
+Below that is an area where the arresting officer can write descriptive notes as well as complete information about a truck if the vehicle stopped was a commercial vehicle.

 A lot of bad things happen when you do not timely enter your plea by mail or appear in court on the appointed date.
-Some courts send out a warning letter but many immediately suspend your license.
-In the event that the charge was a misdemeanor of felony a warrant is also issued for your arrest.
-Many courts also make you post a bond to get new date.
-If you have blown a plea date our office can often have the suspension lifted, bond waived, and warrant recalled without the need for you to go to court.
+Some courts send out warning letters, but many immediately suspend your license.
+In the event that the charge was a misdemeanor or felony, a warrant is also issued for your arrest.
+Many courts also make you post a bond to get a new date.
+If you have blown a plea date, our office can often have the suspension lifted, the bond waived, and the warrant recalled without the need for you to go to court.

 This is the section you complete if you are pleading “Not Guilty.”
 Although it says that you must mail it in with such a plea within 48 hours, this is NOT TRUE.
 You have until the return date indicated on the lower left portion of the ticket to return the ticket with the plea to the court.
 Why it states 48 hours to return the ticket with a plea of “Not Guilty” is a mystery, but it is very misleading.